KevinCY-Kim/Antigravity_rules/eng/Code_Style_eng.md

         if not document_exists(doc_id):
             raise HTTPException(
                 status_code=status.HTTP_404_NOT_FOUND,
-                detail="The corresponding document could not be found.", )
+                detail="The document could not be found.",
+            )
     ```
--   Do not log sensitive information (e.g., social security numbers, API tokens).
+-   Do not record sensitive information (SSN, API Token, etc.) in logs.

 ---